 The first edition of Avirbhav Concerts featured some notable performances by Shri Sharat Chandra Srivastava, the Gangani project from the Kathak Jaipur Gharana, Qawwali by Niazi Nizami Brothers from the Nizamuddin Dargah, Tansen by Trialogue Company and more.
 Nine monthly events were held and each event concluded with a dialogue between the audience and artists, making the experience even more enriching.

 The second edition resumed post-COVID, supported by Worldmark Gurugram, and featured five weekly events with folk, Punjabi, classical and international performers from Africa.
-The third edition resumes from 21 Jan, with Parvaaz, one of India’s most exciting bands, performing at Worldmark Gurugram and Chaar Yaar performing their mystic Sufi magic on 22 Jan at Aerocity.
-This edition will feature monthly concerts at two venues with a diverse lineup of indie and folk rock performers.
+The third edition held between 21 and 22 Jan 2023 featured Parvaaz, one of India’s most exciting bands and Chaar Yaar with their mystic Sufi magic.
+This edition also featured monthly concerts at two venues with a diverse lineup of indie and folk rock performers.

 Check out more music festivals here.